ford-at-home/feel-forward/README.md

 ## Deployment Notes

 Set the environment variable `OPENAI_API_KEY` to enable LLM features.
 The code is ready to be containerized and deployed on AWS using your preferred approach (e.g., ECS, Lambda, or EC2).

+## Infrastructure

+The `infra/` directory contains an AWS CDK app that provisions Route 53 records and static hosting for the frontend.
+Run `cdk deploy` as described in `infra/README.md` to bootstrap DNS and hosting automatically.

+An automation agent named **Lovable** runs this deployment in CI to keep the frontend stack up to date.